MuhammdRehman/Huge_Real/README.md

 - User has the facility to work in any base upto 36.
 - The only requirement is that make sure input.txt file is according to that base.
 Otherwise you will not proceed furthur.

+## Input Method
+- The programm will read numbers from input.txt file in the very beginning.
+- Make sure input.txt file is according to the base you selected.